 Perched atop a mountain overlooking the Schwangau valley below, Schloss Neuschwanstein (New-Swan-on-the-Rock-Castle) was the first of King Ludwig II’s romantic castles to be commissioned.
 Starting in 1868, plans were made to replace the ruins of a medieval castle to make way for the castle we know today and was planned to be his personal retreat since it was not big enough to house the royal court.

 Unfortunately, like the rest of his castles, with the exception of Schloss Linderhof, the castle was never completed due to King Ludwig II’s untimely and mysterious death in 1886.
 After 17 years of construction, only 14 of the 360 rooms were completed.
-Today, it is Germany’s most visited tourist attraction!
+Today, it is Germany’s most visited tourist attraction and one of the most iconic German castles!!
 (More on Schloss Neuschwanstein here)

 2. Hohenschwangau Castle